bbauska/UofM-AdvStyling/readme.md

 The last thing I just like to remind people is that when you use these fluid measurements for things like padding and margin, the percents are affected by the width not the height of your page.
 What does that mean?
-It means if you\'re page is this big, let\'s switch to the pen there.
+It means if you&apos;re page is this big, let&apos;s switch to the pen there.
 The padding is affected by how wide it is.
 So, 50% padding would pretty much give you something like this.
 If you make the page wider then you would get more padding.
-However, if you make the page the same but you make it taller, the height doesn\'t affect it at all.
-So, it doesn\'t seem like a big deal until you\'re stuck trying to code it.
-Just remember paddings and margins, when you use percent, they\'re affected by the width of the page, not the height.
+However, if you make the page the same but you make it taller, the height doesn&apos;t affect it at all.
+So, it doesn&apos;t seem like a big deal until you&apos;re stuck trying to code it.
+Just remember paddings and margins, when you use percent, they&apos;re affected by the width of the page, not the height.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->